mercadopago/devsite-docs/plugins/modules/virtue-mart.en.md

 <a name="features"></a>
 ## Features: ##

-The module of Mercado Pago to Magento is integrated with the features and payment solutions:
+The module of Mercado Pago to VirtueMart is integrated with the features and payment solutions:

 * [Basic Checkout (Redirect, Iframe ou Lightbox)](https://www.mercadopago.com.br/developers/en/solutions/payments/basic-checkout/receive-payments/)
     * Split payments (Two cards)